That Guy on TV - John Graham's Blog, Resume, and Hootenanny

 Remember Blessid Union of Souls and “I Believe?”

 I’m linking out to the version of the “I Believe” video that uses the original album track.
 Until writing this, I didn’t realize until there was a radio edit.
 That version has the lyric “One day, daddy’s gonna find out she’s in love with a brother from the streets.”
 On the album, it’s not “brother.”
-The band decided this is the version they want on YouTube, so I’m going with it.

 Continue reading